aklinker1/job-queue/lib/README.md

 ```

 > [!NOTE]
-> Task arguments must be serializable via `JSON.stringify`.
+> Job arguments must be serializable via `JSON.stringify`.
 So you can't pass class instances, circular objects, or functions.

 > [!WARNING]
-> Tasks must be [idempotent](https://en.wikipedia.org/wiki/Idempotence) (they must be safe to re-run).
-If the application is stopped (from power loss, restart, etc), tasks will likely be interrupted half-way through, and they must be designed to be re-ran safely.
-Similarly, if the task throws an error, it will be re-run at a later point.
+> Jobs must be [idempotent](https://en.wikipedia.org/wiki/Idempotence) (they must be safe to re-run).
+If the application is stopped (from power loss, restart, etc), jobs will likely be interrupted half-way through, and they must be designed to be re-ran safely.
+Similarly, if the job throws an error, it will be re-run at a later point.
 >
-> Basically, each task is guaranteed to ran **at least once**, but **not only once**, and you need to design your tasks around this behavior.
+> Basically, each job is guaranteed to ran **at least once**, but **not only once**, and you need to design your jobs around this behavior.

 ### Error Handling

-By default, a task is retried 25 times over 21 days with an exponential backoff, [same as Sidekiq](https://github.com/sidekiq/sidekiq/wiki/Error-Handling#automatic-job-retry).
+By default, a job is retried 25 times over 21 days with an exponential backoff, [same as Sidekiq](https://github.com/sidekiq/sidekiq/wiki/Error-Handling#automatic-job-retry).
 Once it has failed 25 times, it will be marked as "dead" and can be re-ran via the JS API or the Web UI.

-You can't customize the backoff behavior, but you can customize the max retry count globally or per task.
+You can't customize the backoff behavior, but you can customize the max retry count globally or per job.

 ```ts
 const queue = createJobQueue({